playfulprogramming/playfulprogramming/content/blog/living-off-the-ipad-as-an-engineer/index.md

 ## External Keyboard and Mouse/Trackpad

 Speaking of hitting keys and performing gestures.
-While the iPad itself has an incredibly mobile form-factor, we owe ourselves a decent desk setup, for it’s becoming our personal workstation.
+While the iPad itself has an incredibly mobile form-factor, we owe ourselves a decent desk setup.
+After all, we are turning it into our personal workstation.

 On the high-end of the spectrum lies the incredible [Magic Keyboard for iPad](https://www.apple.com/shop/product/MXQT2LL/A/magic-keyboard-for-ipad-air-4th-generation-and-ipad-pro-11-inch-2nd-generation-us-english).
 It’s heavy.
 It’s stupidly expensive.
 But it’s my best purchase of the year.
 It effectively turns the iPad into a laptop with its form-factor, Trackpad, and additional charging port.
 On top of that, the keys have nothing to envy from a real Magic Keyboard, so good it made it to my main desk.
 Thankfully though, Logitech came up with a much more affordable option, the [Folio Touch](https://www.logitech.com/en-ca/products/ipad-keyboards/folio-touch.html?crid=1762) for 11" iPads.